kana4/bioinformatics_rust_book/src/Chapter_3/3_2_Dot_Notation.md

 [playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=270b25fb22fee3383a695eff2bb33e3f)

 Congrats!
 We've not only used our first dot notation, our first function!
 It doesn't seem like it now, but `len()` is a workhorse for Rust programmers of all levels.
+Dot notation will help us be more concise and expressive in our programming.
+We want our programs (as) short and sweet (as possible).

 ![Margaret Hamilton](../img/Margaret_Hamilton.jpg)